markaspot/mark-a-spot/profiles/markaspot/modules/contrib/views_geojson/README.txt

   * Optionally set a JSONP prefix, (see http://en.wikipedia.org/wiki/JSONP).
   * Set the Content-type header to be sent.
 The default is "application/json", the standard MIME type for JSON, per http://www.ietf.org/rfc/rfc4627.txt.
-  * Optionally enable "Views API mode".
-By default the plugins stop Drupal from doing any additional processing when a view is rendered, allowing the content to be output without normal page markup.
-If you are calling a view programatically, enable "Views API mode" to avoid early termination of Drupal execution.
 6. If using with the OpenLayers module, your new GeoJSON layer will be available as an Overlay layer on the "Layers & Styles" tab when editing your map.